 Patient Counseling Information

-Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, diarrhea, pruritus, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
-If these occur, patients should be instructed to stop therapy with VOLTAREN® GEL and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS].
+Inform patients of the warning signs and symptoms of hepatotoxicity (e.g., nausea, fatigue, lethargy, pruritus, diarrhea, jaundice, right upper quadrant tenderness, and “flu-like” symptoms).
+If these occur, instruct patients to stop VOLTAREN® GEL and seek immediate medical therapy [see WARNINGS AND PRECAUTIONS].

 Instruct patients not to apply VOLTAREN® GEL to open skin wounds, infections, inflammations, or exfoliative dermatitis, as it may affect absorption and tolerability of the drug.

 Instruct patients to avoid concomitant use of VOLTAREN® GEL with other topical products, including sunscreens, cosmetics, lotions, moisturizers, and insect repellants.
 Concomitant use may result in skin reactions or change the absorption of VOLTAREN® GEL.